bladethazar/airi/README.md

 - **R**eactive
 - **I**nterface

-Her persona is a calm, knowledgeable, and responsive co-driver with a JDM professional personality, combining influences from TARS (from Interstellar) and a calm, competent Japanese woman.
+AIRI’s personality is a blend of **professional** efficiency and **japanese** charm, with a calm, competent demeanor mixed with a hint of **TARS-like** wit.
+She is always ready to assist, bringing both helpfulness and a bit of friendly banter when needed.
+AIRI is designed to:

 AIRI is designed to:

 - Provide vehicle insights and diagnostics in real-time.